dehann/KalmanFilter/README.md

 Introduction
 ------------

-Another Kalman Filter implementation -- WORK IN PROGRESS -- send us an email if you are after something specific.
-This is a growing project.
+C++ Kalman Filter implementation send us an email if you are after something specific.
+This is a growing project -- WORK IN PROGRESS.

 Dependencies
 ------------